 Play around with your camera’s modes and see how you like shooting best in different situations.
 Try out different apertures (f/stops) on the same subject and see how the finished picture changes.
 Keep what you learn in mind when you choose apertures for future photographs.

-Optional vs Digital Zoom: Digital zoom lens often are sold by touting their zoom lengths.
+Digital zoom lens often are sold by touting their zoom lengths.
 Often you’ll see them described two ways: optical zoom and digital zoom.
 Optical zoom numbers reflect the actual physical reach of the lens and what it can see clearly.
-Digital zoom takes that optically zoomed picture and crops it down so that what is in the center of what the camera sees is magnified and it appears that you are getting more reach.
+Digital zoom takes that optically zoomed picture and crops it down.
+What is in the center of what the camera sees is magnified.
+It just appears that you are getting more reach.

 I turn off digital zoom in my Coolpix p900 camera for two reasons.
 First, the camera isn’t really reaching further; it is just using digital techniques to make it seem that way.
 If someone is going to crop my picture, it is going to be me using photo editing software and not the camera doing it automatically.
-Second, I’ve found that this camera’s lens sometimes gets stuck when fully extended with digital zoom turned on and you have to power the camera off and back on to unstick it and that is a pain.
+Second, I’ve found that this camera’s lens sometimes gets stuck when fully extended with digital zoom turned on.
+Then you have to power the camera off and back on to unstick it.
+And that is a pain.

-Other Settings: There are all kinds of other possible settings on my camera.
+There are all kinds of other possible settings on my camera.
 For example, you can change the mode for metering light from the default Matrix to Center-weighted or Spot.
-I experimented a little with Spot but thought it tended to over-expose my pictures (possibly because of the spot I was choosing which was the same as the focus spot) so I went back to Matrix.
+I experimented a little with Spot but thought it tended to over-expose my pictures.
+(This is probably because of the spot I was choosing was the same as the focus spot.)
+So I went back to Matrix.

 Want to Learn More Online?

 * Ben Long’s video classes on Lynda.com are excellent.
 I’ve taken many of them over the years.
-You might try his “Fundamentals of Photography: Exposure” online class to learn more about ISO, shutter speeds, aperture and how they work together to make photographs.
-Lynda.com is a membership site but if you have never had a membership and want to try it out, they offer a free ten day unlimited trial membership.
-You can learn a lot in ten days!
+Try his “Fundamentals of Photography: Exposure” online class to learn about ISO, shutter speeds, aperture and how they work together to make photographs.
+Lynda.com is a membership site but if you want to try it out, they offer trial memberships.
+You can learn a lot there in just a few days!
 You can alternatively get monthly or yearly memberships.

 * Photography Life has a great article on “How to Photograph Birds.”
-Even if your budget doesn’t extend to some of the higher end camera equipment mentioned in the article, and you are using something more modest like I am, there is some good info here.
+Even if your budget doesn’t extend to the higher end camera equipment mentioned in the article, there is good info here.
 This site also has some good equipment reviews.

 * Mike Atkinson’s Bird Photography site has a great multi-part tutorial including a section on “Basic Field Techniques“ for taking photos of wild birds in the field.
 It is full of helpful tips.

-* Bill Majoros offers a very in-depth (and free) online book, “Secrets of Digital Photography, Tools and Techniques” that has a wealth of information.
+* Bill Majoros offers a very in-depth (and free) online book, “Secrets of Digital Photography, Tools and Techniques.”
+It has a wealth of information.
 (I’m still working my way through this one.)

 * Be sure to check out the website of your camera’s manufacturer.
-They often will have pdf versions of camera manuals available which are often make it easier to search for particular topics than using a print manual.
-The manufacturer may also offer other learning materials, including articles and videos, about their cameras and/or photography in general on their sites.
+They often will have pdf versions of camera manuals available.
+These often make it easier to search for particular topics than using a print manual.
+The manufacturer may also offer other learning materials, including articles and videos, about their cameras and/or photography in general.

-* If you are interested in getting the Nikon Coolpix p900 camera that I use for most of the photos on this blog, you can find it on Amazon.
+If you are interested in getting the Nikon Coolpix p900 camera I use for most of the photos on this blog, you can find it on Amazon.
 There is also a now a Nikon Coolpix p1000 available with additional cool features.